-- 31. (1) Everyone has the right of access to - - (a) any information held by the state; and - (b) any information that is held by another person that is required for the exercise or protection of any rights. - (2) The state must give effect to the rights in subsection (1) by way of national legislation.
-This legislation may provide for reasonable measures to alleviate the administrative and financial burden on the state.
+- 31. (1) Everyone has the right of access to - - (a) any information held by the state; and - (b) any information that is held by another person that is required for the exercise or protection of any rights. - (2) National legislation must be enacted to give effect to this right, and may provide for reasonable measures to alleviate the administrative and financial burden on the state.